Vitlyx/HtFast/README.md

 nano config.sh
 ```

-From here, edit your password and/or docker token.
+From here, edit your password and/or cloudflare docker token.

 ## Notice